-We often hear customers asking for the ‘best hard of hearing mobile phone’.
-With manufacturers bringing out new models every couple of months (even weeks sometimes) what is best today, is not necessarily ‘best’ tomorrow.
-Instead we propose to explain what an amplified hard of hearing mobile phone should offer and let you choose the best device for your needs whether you decide to purchase online or from one of the major network providers.
+We often hear customers asking for the ‘best mobile phone for the hard of hearing’.
+With manufacturers bringing out new models every couple of months (even weeks sometimes) what is best today, is not necessarily “best” tomorrow.
+Instead we propose to explain what an amplified hard of hearing mobile phone should offer and let you choose the device that best meets your individual needs and requirements.

-These may look like your normal mobile phones, but look under the hood and you will see three key differences.
-The most apparent are increased voice level of the person on the other side of the line (with the loudest offering an extra 45dB;Geemarc CL8300), increased ringer volume and finally better integration with digital hearing aids through the Telecoil compatibility settings.
+These may seem like many other mobile phones, but on further investigation you will find three key differences.
+The most apparent are increased voice volume level of the person on the other end of the line, increased ringer volume and finally better integration with digital hearing aids through the Telecoil compatibility settings.

 Which Mobile Phone Is The Best For Me?